KoenvanArem/BEP-Genetic-Algorithms-on-Solar-Cells/README.md

 This repository consists of three folders:
   1. The first folder called 'Old_Version' contains the old version of the genetic algorithm with an old an inaccurate objective function.
 This implementation is  described in the Appendix.
   2. The second folder called 'Impemented_Version' contains the genetic algorithm that is implemented as described in Chapter 4.
 This implementation is used to obtain the results in Chapter 5.
-  3. The third folder called 'Best_Implementatin' contains the genetic algorithm that is found to be the best implementation based on the results in Chapter 5.
+  3. The third folder called 'Best_Implementation' contains the genetic algorithm that is found to be the best implementation based on the results in Chapter 5.

 Each folder contains a README.md file that further explains the use of the code.